 Trip.com (formerly CTrip, free) - Excellent for booking trains in China and flights in many other countries.
 For trains, the service charge as a percentage seems a little hefty sometimes.
 However the app is very useful to avoid language difficulties when buying tickets.
 Tickets still have to be picked up at the train station but the agent just has to be given a reservation number.
 For flights, the prices are very competitive compared to other services like Expedia.

 ExpressVPN (free trial then monthly fee) - This is a must-have app in China to provide access to the many popular web sites such as Google, Facebook, Instagram, and YouTube that are blocked.
 The app is also useful outside of China for example if you need to do online banking and you don't want your bank to freak out because the login attempt is coming from a strange country.
 You can pick the country that you will appear to be connecting from.

-Wikiloc (offline) - Has easy to follow GPS maps for hiking and biking trails all around the world.
+Wikiloc (small annual fee for offline maps) - Has easy to follow GPS maps full of hiking and biking trails all around the world.
 Your location is shown on the trail map for easy offline navigation.